 After the dough has been formed, it is passed through a series of rollers to form long, continuous sheets with even consistency.
 The sheets are then allowed to rest without being pressed, which deepens the umami flavor.
 Once this step is completed, the sheets are cut into long, thin strings called mensen, which are matured for a further five hours until they begin to dry.

 One of the most important elements in producing umami-rich, delicately textured noodles is the final drying process.
-The mensen are taken to a special drying room, where they are suspended from rods and allowed to dry gently and gradually over the course of about twenty-four hours.
+The mensen are taken to a special drying room, where they are suspended from rods and allowed to dry gently and gradually over the course of about 24 hours.
 This slow drying process provides the noodle with superior depth of flavor.
 Lastly, the dry strings are cut into different sizes and packaged, and, once the final checks have been carried out, the product is ready.

 During the heat of summer, noodles are deliciously refreshing when served floating in a bowl of ice water and accompanied by a chilled dipping sauce.
 For warmth in the winter, noodles are commonly served in piping hot broth.
 Whether in soups or salads, sautéed with vegetables, deep-fried, baked, or topped with sauce, noodles are delicious.